Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Results

 Having discussed projected sensitivities of our setup to $g_\text{B-L}$, we now straightforwardly infer the sensitivity of our setup to a scalar DM coupling to neutrons as described in Sec.~\ref{sec:dm_couplings}.
 Recalling that the expressions for the B-L and scalar DM forces in Eqs.~\ref{eq:force_B-L} and \ref{eq:force_scalar} are the same up to the identification $g_\text{B-L}\rightarrow v_{\rm DM} y_n$, the minimum observable value of $g_{\rm B-L}$ given in Eq.~\ref{eq:bounds} may be simply rescaled by a factor $v_{\rm DM}^{-1}\approx 10^3$ to yield the sensitivity to $y_n$.
-This rescaling does not apply to the bounds from MICROSCOPE and E\"{o}t-Wash however, which yield the same value for $g_\text{B-L}$ and $y_\text{$n$}$ as they do not search for dark matter but for a fifth force dark mediator which does not experience a velocity suppression.
-We compare these existing limits on $y_n$ to the projected sensitivities of our designs in Fig.~\ref{fig:bounds_scalar}.
-As shown, we find that our 0.2~mg sensor is not sensitive to new regions of mass-coupling parameter space at the stated integration time ($T_{\rm int} =T_{\rm coh}$).
+This rescaling does not apply to the bounds from MICROSCOPE and E\"{o}t-Wash however, which yield the same value for $g_\text{B-L}$ and $y_\text{$n$}$ as they do not search for dark matter but for a fifth force dark mediator which does not experience a velocity suppression.\footnote{Note that the analysis of Ref.~\cite{Fayet:2025brx} explicitly accounts for the spin of the fifth force mediator in deriving bounds from the final MICROSCOPE results, finding a small difference between scalar and vector cases. } We compare these existing limits on $y_n$ to the projected sensitivities of our designs in Fig.~\ref{fig:bounds_scalar}.
+As shown, we find that neither our 0.2~mg or 0.8~g sensor are sensitive to new regions of mass-coupling parameter space at the stated integration times.